Synthetic cannabinoids, like WIN-55, make it easy to get reproducible results.

 Cannabidiol (CBD) is the second most abundant natural cannabinoid in cannabis, beaten only by THC (Tetrahydrocannabinol).
-CBD differs from THC in that the former does not cause the medicating effects often associated with cannabis.
-However, researchers have shown that both THC and CBD have medicinal value.
-Synthetic cannabinoids such as WIN-55 may have similar effects to cannabis, but the intensity of these effects is a concern among researchers.
+The two differ in that the CBD does not cause the intoxicating effects often associated with cannabis.
+But, both are heavily investigated for potential medicinal value.
+Why then do synthetic cannabinoids dominate research circles?
+Synthetic cannabinoids, such as WIN-55, may have similar effects to cannabis, but are they truly comparable in terms of effects on the human body?

 Do Synthetic Cannabinoids Like WIN-55 Bind to CB1 and CB2 Receptors?

-WIN-55 is a cannabinergic compound that acts as a cannabis agonist.
+WIN-55 is a cannabinergic compound that acts as a cannabinoid receptor agonist.
 WIN-55 produces similar effects to tetrahydrocannabinol (THC), the intoxicating cannabinoid in cannabis.

 THC is a weak partial agonist of CB1 and CB2 receptors.
 WIN-55, as well as other aminoalkylindoles found in synthetic cannabis products, are full CB1 receptor agonists.
 Full agonists bind to a receptor with the maximum response possible.
 This is why researchers believe that synthetic cannabinoids, such as WIN-55, produce such intense effects.
 There is no amount of THC that can stimulate cannabinoid receptors to the same extent as synthetic cannabinoids.

-Researchers are still left with an unanswered question – are the effects of synthetic cannabinoids due to heavy cannabinoid receptor stimulation, or interactions with non-cannabinoid systems?
+In the end, researchers are still left with an unanswered questions.
+Are the effects of synthetic cannabinoids due to heavy cannabinoid receptor stimulation, or interactions with non-cannabinoid systems?

 What Are the Effects of WIN-55?